Settlement close in suit accusing NYPD of spying on Muslims

 A federal judge said in an order filed last month that the parties had notified him that they had reached an agreement.
 He gave them 60 days to formalize it.

-Lawyers for the plaintiffs scheduled an announcement about the case later Wednesday.
+Lawyers for the plaintiffs scheduled an announcement about the case Thursday.

 The suit followed reports by The Associated Press that revealed how the NYPD infiltrated Muslim student groups and put informants in mosques as part of a broad effort to prevent terrorist attacks.

-Note: This story has been corrected to show that the announcement in the case is scheduled for Thursday, not Wednesday.